Firefox 100 on Windows 7 requires KB4474419 Update to install

 Firefox version 100 need KB4474419 on Windows 7 for successfull installation

-You may have the update automatically installed in October 2019, here is how to check.
+You may have the update automatically installed by now.

 Firefox installer for Windows comes signed with SHA2-digest